toohoo/base64rot13/README.md

 # base64rot13
-A simple perl script to hide executables and other security issues in attachments of Gmail and possibly others.
+A simple perl script to hide executables and other security issues in attachments of Gmail and possibly other e-mail services.
 Do a base64 "encrypting" and a following ROT13 character rotation.
+Same script for "decrypting".

+**Attention**
+This is not really an encryption, it has no keys for crypting and the 2 transformations are well known world wide.
+It is only for covering it from security-risk scanners and email attachment scanners.

-Help script (Perl) used under Win to hide executables plain or packed in zip-files in attachments out of the eyes of Gmail, which would deny the attachment if it would "see" it.
+The help script (Perl) used under Windows to hide executables plain or packed in zip-files in attachments out of the eyes of Gmail, which would deny the attachment if it would "see" it.

 The help message states:
 ```